 Laying in between the islands Langkawi and Penang on the North-Eastern side of the Malaysian peninsula you can find the Pulau Payar Marine Park.
 Soft corals, nudibranchs and many clown fish species around.
 The reef is amazing but the day trip was horrible in many ways.

-How about we combine two bucket list marine life species in one single day?
-On this lovely island in the Philippines you can dive with Thresher sharks around sunrise and Mandarin fish during sunset with another great reef dive in between!
+How about combining two bucket list creatures in one single day?
+At Malapascua you can dive with Thresher sharks around sunrise and Mandarin fish during sunset with another great reef dive in between!

 From the thrill of treasure hunting for tiny creatures in the sand and rubbish to excellent coral reef diving with tons of fish.
 Combine those different types of SCUBA dive in Dumaguete, in the Visayas province of The Philippines.